-Tapeworms are also quite common in wild-caught specimen as well as parasitic crustaceans, fungus and bacterial infections.
+Tapeworms are also quite common in wild-caught specimens as well as parasitic crustaceans, fungus, and bacterial infections.

 Here the parasite lays eggs in the intestine of the host and they are eventually pushed out into the water.

-The eggs are usually eaten by other crustacean in turn and the process continues.
-As most fish you find in the aquarium trade are wild caught always quarantine your fish for at least 4 weeks before you add them to the main tank.
+The eggs are usually eaten by another crustaceans in turn and the process continues.
+As most fish, you find in the aquarium trade are wild-caught always quarantine your fish for at least 4 weeks before you add them to the main tank.

 It is better to feed them with live food rather than pellets or artificial food.

-They are nocturnal animal and prefer to be fed at night or when the lights are off.
+They are nocturnal animals and prefer to be fed at night or when the lights are off.
 Let the baitfish sink to the bottom of the tank on the tank substrate.

 Make sure that other tank mates don’t steal their food and starve them.
 If you decide to use sinking pellets or flakes, make sure there are high quality to reduce the risk of introducing potential sources of infection in the tank.

-Even though they have bad eyesight, they are good predators relying on their sense of smell and their ability to sense electricity emitted from other object/animals around them.
+Even though they have bad eyesight, they are good predators relying on their sense of smell and their ability to sense electricity emitted from other objects/animals around them.

 Not much is known about breeding these fish in captivity.
 Generally, breeding Bichir is very difficult as different species require different water conditions, and these conditions are mostly unknown.